 Australian and New Zealand ministers met last autumn to advance the Single Economic Market (SEM) agenda, which aims to build on the CER by creating a seamless trans-Tasman marketplace.
 However, its impact will reach far beyond the two countries.

-Interestingly, at the annual Australia-New Zealand Leaders' Meeting that took place in Queenstown on 17 February 2017, the Prime Ministers spoke not only about further improving trans-Tasman business processes – they also "noted that Australia and New Zealand collaboration in third markets can be mutually beneficial", Ciobo's spokesman points out.
+Interestingly, at the annual Australia-New Zealand Leaders' Meeting1 that took place in Queenstown on 17 February 2017, the Prime Ministers spoke not only about further improving trans-Tasman business processes – they also "noted that Australia and New Zealand collaboration in third markets can be mutually beneficial", Ciobo's spokesman points out.

 This is especially relevant considering New Zealand's signing in March of a memorandum of co-operation with China on the Belt and Road Initiative (BRI).
 For New Zealand, the first developed Western nation to formally recognise the initiative, this will mean closer bilateral ties and increased trade and investment opportunities with China.